syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% highlight UWP %}

 //Due to platform limitations, the PDF file cannot be loaded from disk.
-However you can merge specified document using the following code snippet.
+However, you can merge specified document using the following code snippet.

 //Create the file open picker